Altermagnetism: an unconventional spin-ordered phase of matter

-Fig.~4a shows a cartoon representation of spin-split Fermi surfaces of an altermagnet.
-The spin-ordered anisotropic zero-magnetization nature of the altermagnetic ordering is again a direct counterpart of the A-phase of superfluid $^3$He.
-From the symmetry perspective of the distorted Fermi-surfaces, metallic altermagnets can be regarded as a realization of the spin-ordered electronic nematic in the A-phase.
-However, the physical mechanism that stabilizes the altermagnetic order in a broad range of materials, including also insulators, is principally distinct from the Pomeranchuk-instability mechanism stabilizing the nematic electronic liquid-crystal phases.
+A cartoon representation of momentum-space spin-dependent energy iso-surfaces of a $d$-wave altermagnet (Fig.~\ref{fig_He_PI_AM}c) illustrates the symmetry analogy to the $l=2$ $\alpha$-phase Pomeranchuk instability (Fig.~\ref{fig_He_PI_AM}b).
+However, the microscopic mechanism that stabilizes the altermagnetic order in a broad range of materials, including also insulators, is principally distinct from the Pomeranchuk instabilities.
 In the latter case, the interactions have to be strong enough for the corresponding Landau parameter $F^{\rm s}_l$ to reach the critical value of the Pomeranchuk instability in the given $l$-channel while, simultaneously, the interactions have to be fine-tuned to avoid the instability in another $l$-channel.
-In particular, eliminating a pre-emptive/co-existing $l=0$ ferromagnetic instability was recognized as one of the key challenges for realizing the spin-ordered $l>0$ electronic nematics\cite{Hirsch1990,Wu2004,Wu2007,Fischer2011}.
-Apart from the isotropic ferromagnetic ordering, a spin-density-wave phase can compete with the spin-ordered electronic nematic phase from the non-uniform side\cite{Hirsch1990} of the diagram in Fig.~3.
-To date, the spin-ordering nematic Fermi-liquid instabilities (without an interplay of strong spin-orbit coupling) have remained only as theoretical concepts.
+In particular, eliminating a pre-emptive $l=0$ ferromagnetic instability was recognized as one of the key challenges for realizing the spin-ordered phases by $l>0$ Pomeranchuk instabilities\cite{Hirsch1990,Wu2004,Wu2007,Fischer2011}.
+Apart from the isotropic ferromagnetic ordering, a spin-density-wave phase can compete with the $l>0$ Pomeranchuk instabilities from the non-uniform side\cite{Hirsch1990} of the diagram in Fig.~\ref{fig_int_cond}.
+To date, the spin-channel $l>0$ Pomeranchuk instabilities (without an interplay of strong spin-orbit coupling) have remained largely as theoretical concepts.

-In contrast, the altermagnetic ordering is stabilized in numerous materials by a combination of many-body electron-electron interactions and of comparably strong or even stronger effects of the single-particle potential of the ionic crystal lattice with a suitable symmetry\cite{Smejkal2020,Smejkal2021a,Smejkal2022a,Jungwirth2024a}.
-The electron-electron interactions lead to a collinear antiparallel ordering of spins and, upon an interplay with the crystal potential, the altermagnetic ordering acquires a characteristic symmetry $[C_2||A]$, where $C_2$ is a two-fold spin-space rotation and $A$ is any real-space crystallographic rotation (proper or improper, symmorphic or non-symmorphic), and is not a real-space translation or inversion\cite{Smejkal2021a}.
-This symmetry protects zero net magnetization, i.e., excludes an s-wave ferromagnetic component.
-Simultaneously, it generates a characteristic $l>0$ pattern of an alternating-sign spin density in the direct crystal space, and the corresponding $l>0$ pattern of an alternating-sign spin-polarized electronic structure in the reciprocal momentum space\cite{Jungwirth2024a}, as illustrated on the model d-wave altermagnet in Fig.~4a.